niladalia/appetizing-plate-innovations/README.md

 1. Start by creating an Item /api/item POST
 2. Now create an Order /api/order POST
 3. At this point you can add an Item to an Order, while also specifying the quantity and the item ID in the body /api/order/{orderId}/item POST
-4. Check the status of the order as well as the totalPrice of the Order in /api/order/{id} GET.
-The total price is the sum of the quantity for all items related to the order
+4. Check the status of the order as well as the total price of the order in GET /api/order/{id}.
+The total price is the result of multiplying the quantity by the price for all items related to the order.
 5. You can change the status of the order using the /api/order/{id}/status PATCH.
 Note that the status transitions must adhere to specific rules and flow constraints!